 Take some time to step back, look at the systems in your life from outside, and you’ll get a much better grasp of where you need to use your wrench to fix things.

-A little more philosophical this one, the book actually has a lot of business advice, but I loved the systems philosophy so much, I tried to break it down for the average Joe (like myself) so that everyone can get the most out of it in their personal lives.
+Work The System actually has a lot of business advice, but I loved the philosophical aspect of Sam’s systems approach so much, I tried to break it down for the average Joe, like myself.
+I think it’s more valuable than specific tips and hopefully, this way, you can get the most out of it in your own life.

-It’s when profound change happens, and you really have these clicking aha-moments.
-The summary on Blinkist was quite short, and I would’ve loved to go into more detail about how to apply the systems approach in business, but I guess you’ll have to find that out for yourself 🙂
+The summary on Blinkist was quite short and I would’ve loved to go into more detail about how to apply the systems approach in business, but I guess you’ll have to find that out for yourself.
+Recommended read!

 Who would I recommend the Work The System summary to?